-The proposed development is located within an area of land subject to habitat enhancement undertaken under a section 106 agreement and the site has been subject to habitat creation works specifically for great crested newts.
+The proposed development is located within an area of land subject to habitat enhancement undertaken to compensate for the impacts of an earlier consented development.

-In the absence of mitigation/compensation the proposed development will result in the loss of an identified great crested newt breeding pond (pond NS2).
-The development would also result in the loss of terrestrial habitat utilised by this species and also be likely to isolate the remaining area of the Cronkinson Farm compensatory habitat from the surrounding landscape and the SWG mitigation area.
+In the absence of mitigation/compensation the proposed development will result in the loss of terrestrial habitat utilised by this species and also result in the fragmentation of the available great crested newt habitat.
 Finally, the works would also pose a significant risk of killing/injuring any newts within the area of the proposed works.